COMP1100-PAL/comp1100-pal.github.io/_posts/2020-04-20-polymorphism.md

 ## Question 1: Identifying Recursion

-We have a list of types and a list of instances:
+We have a list of types and a list of instances.
+For each type, say whether it is polymorphic and if it is not, link it its instance.

 Types:
 ```haskell